 Manitou has a wide selection of creative activities, foremost among them is our drama program.
 Each week a different College League team puts on a show.
 These productions are run like a big company project — they have a budget, a professional staff to work with, a limited amount of time to practice and complete, and the team needs to come up with creative ways to promote it.
-Also, the shows for 2018 are all musicals and involve collaboration with our camp band.
-Overall, more than 50 campers and counselors will participate in each production — on stage, back stage, sets, costumes, music, and promotion.
+Also, the shows for 2020 will be rehearsed and performed outdoors, in and different areas of camp.
+Each will have musical components and involve collaboration with our camp band and music department.
+Overall, close to 50 campers and counselors will participate in each production — on stage, backstage, sets, costumes, music, and promotion.

 So what makes the Manitou theater experience so special?
-Let’s ask theater director Adam Ryan, who leads our 5-person theater staff team.
+Let’s ask theater director Steve Borowka, who returns to Manitou after he successfully started and ran his own theater camp for twelve summers.
+Previously, Steve led our 5-person theater staff team for six summers.

 Describe how it is to work on the plays?